From Britain to Baghdad

 In 1951 the U.K.-based Journal of the Institute of Brewing recorded the election of “Al-Khedairi, Madhat” as a student member of the Institute of Brewing.

 Al-Khedairi was described as a pupil (trainee) at Harman’s Uxbridge Brewery Ltd. He remained a member of the Institute of Brewing for almost 30 years.
 He resigned in 1980 according to this notation in the journal.

-There seems no doubt Al-Khedairi was the gentleman named in the Irish Times as a pioneer of European brewing in Iraq, or possibly his son.
+There seems no doubt that Al-Khedairi was the person named in the Irish Times as a pioneer of European brewing in Iraq, or perhaps his son.